-general U.S. economic conditions and, in particular, the retail sales environment; changes in our merchandising strategy or mix; performance of our new and remodeled stores; the effectiveness of our inventory management; timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; cannibalization of existing store sales by new store openings; levels of pre-opening expenses associated with new stores; timing and effectiveness of our marketing activities;

-actions by our existing or new competitors.
+- general U.S. economic conditions and, in particular, the retail sales environment; - · changes in our merchandising strategy or mix; - · performance of our new and remodeled stores; - · the effectiveness of our inventory management; - · timing and concentration of new store openings, including additional human resource requirements and related pre-opening and other start-up costs; - cannibalization of existing store sales by new store openings; - · levels of pre-opening expenses associated with new stores; - · timing and effectiveness of our marketing activities; - · seasonal fluctuations due to weather conditions; and - · actions by our existing or new competitors.